alaffin12/stackedit/Caught by Stradh.md

 ##### Notes of Barovia
 One of the Demiplanes of Dread, Barovia is subject to the following rules:
 * Supernatural mists surround Barovia and keep its prisoners imprisoned.
 Anyone trying to leave Barovia gets lost in the mists and winds up back where they started - no exceptions (Stradh does frequently allow the Vistani to leave - but that is only by his parole, something he will not offer the players).
 *  Stradh, being a vampire, is not terribly interested in having the sun shining in his realm.
-As such, heavy cloud almost always obscures the sun, bathing the world in dim light that does not
+As such, heavy cloud almost always obscures the sun, bathing the world in dim light that does not impact creatures who are affected by the sun.
+Vampires still tend to be nocturnal though (easier hunting) and magic that causes sunlight does function as normal.
+*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDE2NDk2NjU4LC0xMjMyMzM2OTgzLC01NT
-Q1MzUzNTUsLTY3MTg2MTAzNiwtMTU0Mzk2MTgyMCwxOTMwNDg3
-MzE4XX0=
+eyJoaXN0b3J5IjpbLTc1NDk5NzMxOSwtMTIzMjMzNjk4MywtNT
+U0NTM1MzU1LC02NzE4NjEwMzYsLTE1NDM5NjE4MjAsMTkzMDQ4
+NzMxOF19
 -->